 How do I know I should use dynamic pricing?

 That’s a good question, dear reader.
 The first question is:

 Why do you want to use it?

-If you want to use it because Amazon does, please talk to an expert before you invest in something blindly.
+If you want to use it because Amazon does, please talk to an expert before investing in something blindly.

 Is your inventory limited?

-If there’s a limited number of something, say seats on a plane, dynamic prices make sense.
+Dynamic prices make sense if there’s a limited number of things, say seats on a plane.
 When you’ve got a lot of seats, you can charge lower prices, but they will go up once there are just a few seats left.

 Does demand change over time?

 You can use dynamic pricing to encourage customers to buy given products.
 You can also influence customer behavior, e.g., to drive more traffic at unpopular times.
 You can’t have total control over demand, but you can influence it to make more profit.